 CODE OF ETHICS PREAMBLE

 A legal investigator is dedicated to the search for truth and the furtherance of their employer’s or client’s interest consistent therewith.
-This search for truth makes possible the establishment of American ideals of fairness and justice for the benefit of the client in every case on which the investigator works.
-It should be the intention of every investigator to deal honestly, justly, and courteously with all whom he or she comes in contact and to practice their profession according to this Code of Ethics.
+This search for truth makes possible the establishment of the American ideals of fairness and justice for the benefit of the client in every case on which the investigator works.
+It should be the intention of every investigator to deal honestly, justly and courteously with all with whom he or she comes in contact and to practice their profession according to this Code of Ethics.

 Section 1.
-The Legal Investigator will extend the effectiveness of the profession by cooperating with other investigators and related professions, and by the exchange of information and experience so long as the interests of the investigator’s clients or employers are not violated.
+The Legal Investigator will extend the effectiveness of the profession by cooperating with other investigators and related professionals, and by the exchange of information and experience so long as the interests of the investigator’s clients or employers are not violated.